Part I

 Living the Cycle

-The Path of the Dragon is not a quest for stasis, but a practice of conscious participation in the eternal cycle of becoming.
+The Path of the Dragon is not a quest for stasis, but a practice of conscious participation in becoming.
+To live this rhythm is to know whether a day is asking for release, shelter, or one clean move.

 The Art of Cyclical Mastery